by Bob Osmun

 Causes of noise in valves

-There are several possible sources for the noise you hear.
+There are several possible sources of the noise you hear.
 Loose stop plate or stop arm retaining screws are one common source.
-Badly mis-aligned valves caused by worn, broken, or missing bumpers that allow the stop arm to hit the stop plate or bent linkages that hit the stop arm are among the possible culprits, as are worn mechanical linkages.
+Another is hard, dried out bumpers.
+Badly misaligned valves caused by worn, broken, or missing bumpers that allow the stop arm to hit the stop plate or bent linkages that hit the stop arm are among the possible culprits, as are worn mechanical linkages.
 Another very-hard-to-diagnose source of noise is unsoldered indexing pins on Paxman and King horns.
 All these are possible, but the most common source of noisy valves is end play.

 End Play: What is it?

 End play is excess clearance in a valve assembly that allows the rotor to move vertically in its casing.
 When you press a valve lever it puts pressure on the rotor shaft, which responds by turning.
 When it has turned as far as it can it still needs to respond to the pressure and it does so by moving up in the casing.
 When the rotor moves upward as far as it can it smacks into the thrust bearing on the bearing plate, producing a click.
 If you have a horn with noisy valves you can demonstrate this by simply pushing up on the end of the rotor shaft.

 At one time, especially here in the US, makers were incredibly casual about end play.
 Many horns arrived brand new with significant vertical movement in the valves and no one thought much about it.
 As better made European instruments started to become more widely available people started to realize that noisy valves were not something they had to put up with and American makers responded with much better fit valves.

 Another source of end play, obviously, is wear.
 Especially when valves are not properly cared for mechanical wear can cause significant vertical play in only a few years.
 The longer this goes uncorrected the more the problem is exacerbated.
 One or two-thousandths of an inch can cause problems; older instruments with ten or twelve-thousandths are not uncommon.